Disk Extend EXT2/3/4 and XFS root partition without LVM

 - Use

-to extend the partitionvda1
+growpartto extend the partitionvda1.

 growpart /dev/vda 1

-partition using the above command. - Now check the partitions details using
+Here/dev/vdais the main OS Partition and1is sub-partition number 1 which means we are extending/dev/vda1partition using the above command. - Now check the partitions details using

-command.
+lsblkcommand.
 It should show sub-partition number 1 extended to 160GB.

 - Now, check what type of partition your system is using with the help of

-command.
+df -Thcommand.
 In our case, our system is using ext4 partition.

 - Now, we need to resize

-for ext partition command as below.
+/partition to fill all space in/dev/vda1partition using theresize2fsfor ext partition command as below.

 resize2fs /dev/vda1

-- Confirm the new size using
+xfs_growfs -d /dev/vda1 - Confirm the new size using

-commands.
+df -h,lsblkandfdisk -lcommands.
 You can see now vda1 partition is 160GB in total size.

 And it’s done, you have now learnt how to extend an ext2/3/4 or XFS root partition on Linux without LVM.